 Cuban rum drinks are famous around the world, with Cuban rum being recognized as some of the best, if not, the best in the world.
-Combine that with some of the freshest sugar cane and fruits in the Caribbean, and you have the perfect recipes for cocktails.
-Many of Cuba’s cocktails are famous around the world – but none taste as good as drinking them in their birthplace – here’s all you need to know about Cuban cocktails – their history and ingredients and the best Cuban cocktail recipes around.
+Combine that with some of the freshest sugar cane and fruits in the Caribbean, and you have the perfect recipes for the best Cuban cocktails.
+Many of Cuba’s cocktails are famous around the world – but none taste as good as drinking them in their birthplace – here’s all you need to know about classic Cuban cocktails – their history and ingredients and the best Cuban cocktail recipes around.

 The History of Cuban Cocktails